 Distortion is the lack of proportionality in an image.
 An example of distortion is vertical convergence, otherwise known as the keystone effect.
 This distortion appears in a photograph of a tall building as the narrowing at the top of a building’s vertical lines.
 Adjusting the view camera’s movements by tilting the camera back standard to where it is parallel to the building’s vertical lines corrects this distortion, resulting in a more accurately rendered skyscraper.

 My camera’s size and heavy weight necessitates a very sturdy tripod.
-A tripod is a three-legged stand, typically made of aluminum, adjustable in height, and provided with a tilting and swiveling head on which a camera can be fastened for support and stability during use.
-I use an Italian-made Bogen tripod which weighs about 40 pounds.
+A tripod is a three-legged stand, provided with a tilting and swiveling head on which a camera can be fastened for support and stability during use.
+Mine is an Indura carbon tripod with a Bogen tripod head.

 Every film has a speed rating known as its ISO, which indicates its characteristics.
 The range of 4”x 5” film speeds is from 25 to 400 ISO.
 Films with faster speeds (and higher ISO numbers) are more grainy, more sensitive to light, less sharp, less contrasty, better suited for indoor or poor lighting conditions, and for capturing fast action.
 Films with slower speeds (and lower ISO numbers) are less grainy, less sensitive to light, more sharp, more contrasty, and better suited for outdoor photography.
 For my film, I use Ilford Delta 100, a slow film with a 100 ISO.